What is a trust?

 ‘A trust’ is a relationship which is recognised and enforceable in the courts.
 Its details are contained in a ‘trust deed’ which is rather like a rule book.

-Speak to one of our team for some free initial advice about trusts and estate planning at our offices across Lincolnshire & Nottinghamshire, in Boston, Grantham, Lincoln, Newark, Sleaford and Spalding.
+Speak to one of our team for some free initial advice about trusts and estate planning at our offices across Lincolnshire & Nottinghamshire, in Boston, Grantham, Lincoln, Newark and Sleaford.

 Where there is a transfer of a home into a family trust then that property becomes ‘the trust fund’.
 It is put into the names of persons called ‘the trustees’.
 The trustees have certain powers over the handling of the trust fund for the benefit of ‘the beneficiaries’ named in the trust deed.
 You may be a trustee but that is not recommended.
 It defeats the objective of passing on responsibility properly.